Sal Buscema: Later career

 From 1988 through 1996, he penciled and mostly inked a 100-issue run on The Spectacular Spider-Man.
-This included such story arcs as the "Lobo Brothers Gang War" with Gerry Conway and "The Child Within", written by J. M. DeMatteis, featuring the death of longtime Spider-Man supporting character Harry Osborn in #200 (May 1993).
+This included such story arcs as the "Lobo Brothers Gang War" with Gerry Conway and "The Child Within", written by J. M. DeMatteis, featuring the death of Harry Osborn in #200 (May 1993).
 In a 2002 interview, DeMatteis said, "I really loved the two years on Spectacular Spider-Man that I wrote with Sal Buscema drawing.
 Talk about underrated!
 Sal is one of the best storytellers and a wonderful collaborator.
 I loved that run."

 From 1997 to 1999, Buscema worked for rival DC Comics, including penciling Batman, Superman, and Superboy stories, and inking the Creeper, Wonder Woman, and other characters' stories.
 He recalled, "[T]he short time I worked for DC, they were giving me all these young guys that could hardly hold a pencil in their hands, and asking me to 'tweak it.'
 In cases like that I would definitely put a lot of myself into it and change whatever I felt needed to be changed."